Valdespino, Premium Collection, Manzanilla `Deliciosa` Pago de Miraflores

 Producer

-Valdespino is one of the oldest bodegas in Jerez, with a history of Sherry production going back six centuries.
-In 1264, Alfonso Valdespino was one of 24 knights who fought against the Arabs for the city of Jerez with King Alfonso X. As a reward for his efforts, he was given land that formed the basis of the bodega.
-Today Valdespino belongs to the Estevez family, who purchased the bodega in 1999.
+Valdespino is one of the oldest Sherry bodegas in Jerez, with a history going back six centuries.
+Today, they own 750 hectares of vineyards in Jerez, a rarity in this region, allowing them close control over grape quality, resulting in some of the world's most revered Sherries.
+The bodega takes its name from Alfonso Valdespino, one of 24 knights who fought against the Arabs for the city of Jerez with King Alfonso X in 1264.
+As a reward for his efforts, he was given land that formed the basis of the bodega.
+Today, Valdespino belongs to the Estevez family, who purchased the bodega in 1999.

-Valdespino owns 750 hectares of vineyards in Jerez, which is extremely rare in this region, allowing them close control over grape quality.
-They are the only bodega currently producing single vineyard Sherries and are also renowned for their VOS (Very Old Sherry) with over 20 years of ageing and VORS (Very Old Rare Sherry) with over 30 years of ageing.
+Named as 'Fortified Producer of the Year' by the Sommelier Wine Awards in 2024, Valdespino are one of the very few bodegas currently producing single-vineyard Sherries.
+They are particularly renowned for their VOS (Very Old Sherry) with over 20 years of ageing and VORS (Very Old Rare Sherry) with over 30 years of ageing.
 The Oloroso Solera 1842 VOS, for example, is produced from a solera that was established in the mid-19th century.

 The range is completed by two premium spirits: the ‘Solera Gran Reserva’ Brandy de Jerez and the ‘Ron Viejo’ rum.
-The firm began importing and solera ageing rare distillates in the 1900s and many of these stayed tucked away in a corner of the bodega until 1999 when the Estevez family acquired the firm and these treasures were rediscovered.
+Valdespino began importing, and solera ageing, rare distillates in the 1900s.
+Many of these stayed tucked away in a corner of the bodega until 1999, when the Estevez family acquired the firm and rediscovered these treasures.
 Over decades, the rum solera has been topped up with selected Panama (70%) and Dominican Republic (30%) rums.
-On the nose it beautifully blends complex notes of caramel, spice, sherry and citrus.
-The Brandy de Jerez is a blend of the finest ‘holandas’ distillates and is aged in the solera system for over 25 years.
+On the nose, it beautifully blends complex notes of caramel, spice, sherry, and citrus.
+The Brandy de Jerez is a blend of the finest ‘holandas’ distillates, aged in the solera system for over 25 years.
 It is warm and complex on the palate with hints of candied orange, oak, honey and hazelnuts, with a very long finish.

 Vineyards